 Day 1 in Glasgow

-Leaving the tea rooms, we head over to Merchant City.
+Leaving the Willow Tea Rooms, we head over to Merchant City.
 George Square is the heart of Glasgow, with its impressive Victorian buildings and statues paying homage to Scottish greats.

 Nearby we come to the Glasgow Cathedral and adjacent Necropolis, where more of the city’s Victorian charm lies.

-The sun setting, we walk back into Merchant City and catch a cab to the West End.
-We squeeze into the Wee Pub at the Chip on the celebrated nightlife alley that is Ashton Lane.
+There we squeeze into the Wee Pub at the Chip on the celebrated nightlife alley that is Ashton Lane.
 It’s as tiny as the name suggests (it’s the smallest pub in Scotland), and also as sweet.